-Makers and thinkers with an interest in the intersections of participation and play, situation and process, repair and reuse, public practice, and critical institutions are an excellent fit for this program.
-Residents evolve their projects from the enormous collections of textiles and toys, books, consumer technologies, thrift store shrift, and rooms full of vintage clothes.
-They respond to the spaces and the social ecologies of the museum.
-Residencies include access to a wood shop, screen printing facility, fabric workshop, library, storefront theater, vintage wardrobe, communal kitchen, as well as connections with Greensboro neighbors and Elsewhere’s national artist network.
-All projects are supported by a team of curators who provide critical feedback, documentation, community connections, and event support.
+Makers and thinkers with an interest in the intersections of participation and play, situation and process, repair and reuse, public practice, thing theory, social context, urban constructions, and organizing are an excellent fit for this program.
+Residents evolve their projects to meet the spaces and social ecologies of the museum and its communities, and work with the enormous collections of textiles and toys, books, consumer technologies, thrift store shrift, and rooms full of vintage clothes and its ever-changing inhabitants.
+Residency production resources include access to a wood shop, fabric workshop, library, storefront theater, vintage wardrobe, communal kitchen, as well as myriad connections with Greensboro neighbors and Elsewhere’s national artist network.
+All projects are supported by a team of curators who advise the creative process and provide critical feedback, documentation, community connections, and event support.

-Elsewhere offers an exceptional place for rethinking the people, places, and things of everyday and extraordinary life.
-Individuals and collaborative teams are encouraged to apply.
-Residencies range from 2-6 weeks.
-4 weeks is the ideal residency time-frame.
-Creative retreats and internships are also available.
+Elsewhere offers an exceptional place for rethinking people, places, and things in everyday and extraordinary life.
+Collaborative teams are encouraged to apply.
+Residency time-frames range from 2-6 weeks.
+4 weeks is the ideal residency time-frame, and those doing projects less than 4 weeks will be encouraged to produce smaller scale projects using research or testing modalities.
+Curator + Coordinator Positions, South Elm Project Commissions, and internships are also available.

 Elsewhere’s environment is a highly stimulating, sensorial, conceptual, and public experience–a space of incredible material density and continuous activity.
 Residents engage Elsewhere’s Living Museum, as a platform for research, curatorial experiment and public inquiry.
 The museum’s collection of objects offers a fixed set of things that form an evolving archive of material histories and interactive installations made by residents, curators, fellows, and museum visitors.
 Public Studios–Storefront Theater, Living Library, Fabric + Wood Workshops, Kitchen Commons, Alley Garden and City departments–offer platforms for practice and exchange.
 The landscapes, people and histories of revitalizing downtown Greensboro offer a unique context to explore the role of art in civic and political life.